niravjdn/SDM-Project/README.md

 - **Import** is a maven project in IDE
 - Run as spring application
+- Stop Application
+- Run trigger.sql or import it in database
+- If you want dummy data, run 'Only Data.sql' also.

  ## Credentials for login (Clerk and Admin)